tobias-delp/docker-phaser/README.md

 - Secure Docker Linux environment running nodejs 9.10 typical for Phaser3 projects
 - Create Phaser Web games with ease: [rblopes/generator-phaser-plus](https://github.com/rblopes/generator-phaser-plus)
-- A simple static server written in node.js [nbluis/static-server](https://github.com/nbluis/static-server) available on you're own configurable port (or default 3000)
+- A simple static server written in node.js [nbluis/static-server](https://github.com/nbluis/static-server) available on your own configurable port (or default 3000)
 - Helper functions that manage the Docker and Phaser web server (for UNIX-like environments)
 - Official Phaser 3 Webpack Project Template [photonstorm/phaser3-project-template](https://github.com/photonstorm/phaser3-project-template) available in directory `/phaser/boilerplate`

 ## Using the Official Template

-The official Phaser 3 Webpack Project Template in `/phaser/boilerplate` can be started with `npm start` in it directory which starts a web server on port 8080.
+The official Phaser 3 Webpack Project Template in `/phaser/boilerplate` can be started with `npm start` in its directory which starts a web server on port 8000.

-You should get familiar with this boilerplate by making changes and testing, when ready to start you're own project it is recommended you fork the project yourself on your host and when running docker-phaser mount that project to `/phaser/src` by following the next step below.
+You should get familiar with this boilerplate by making changes and testing, when ready to start your own project it is recommended you fork the project yourself on your host and when running docker-phaser mount that project to `/phaser/src` by following the next step below.

 Here ([phaser3-sandpit](https://github.com/chrisdlangton/phaser3-sandpit)) is an example of where to start if you were to use the official phaser3 webpack template.